"Deceptively laid back...inventive...unconventional."

 His album TO….OBLIVION: Historic Landmarks Around Los Angeles was released in the fall of 2018; the work is a collection of pieces inspired by six lost landmarks in LA, each of some social significance, scored for solo electric guitar, sound effects and video.

 Miller is on the faculty of California State University Long Beach, where he teaches music theory, composition and musicianship at the Bob Cole Conservatory of Music.
 During the Spring of 2017 at CSULB, he served as the Interim Graduate Advisor.
 He also works at Chapman University, where he initiated and developed a new Composition and Songwriting course for non-music majors, which has since become a required course for Music Technology minors.
-In November of 2018, he will serve as Composition Masterclass Clinician for the Music Association of California Community Colleges State Conference in San Diego.
+In November of 2018, he served as Composition Masterclass Clinician for the Music Association of California Community Colleges State Conference in San Diego.

 He holds a Doctor of Musical Arts degree in Composition from the University of Southern California, a Master of Music in Composition from the Eastman School of Music, and Bachelor of Music degrees in Composition & Guitar Performance from the University of Colorado at Boulder.